mniemiro/site/content/_index.md

 ## About My Notes

-For the most part, my notes will include anything I have written that is (i) small in scope, (ii) not written for some major assignment, and (iii) coherent to general readers.

-As a personal project, I try to write at least one short note every 2-4 weeks focusing on a topic I feel I ought to understand better.
+As a personal project, I try to write short and focused notes on topics I want to understand better.
+I write these semi-regularly and make them available at my [Notes](/notes) page.
+Ideally, my notes will eventually compound into a far-reaching and cohesive mathematical resource.